Octopus v4: Graph of language models: Methodology

-Like the functional token architecture in Octopus v2, we conceptualize each model as a distinct function, utilizing functional tokens to activate specific model usage.
-This approach simplifies the function design for language models, requiring only a single input argument and output result.
-Additionally, for specific models, we can detail the required prompt template within the function's doc string.
+As in the functional token architecture of Octopus v2, we conceptualize each model as a distinct function, utilizing functional tokens to activate specific model usage.
+This approach simplifies the function design for language models, requiring only a single input argument and a single output result.
+Additionally, for specific models, we can detail the required prompt template within the function's docstring.
 This allows the Octopus v4 model to restructure the original query to match the expected format.
 For instance, a function dedicated to processing legal information might be described as follows:

-Additionally, when we construct the dataset using similar strategy to Octopus v2 paper.
-Following the methodology outlined in the Octopus v2 paper, we can train multiple functional tokens corresponding to various custom language models.
-As in the Octopus v2 paper, the dataset collection process involves using synthetic data to train the functional tokens.
+Additionally, we construct the dataset using a strategy similar to that of the Octopus v2 paper.
+Following the methodology outlined there, we can train multiple functional tokens corresponding to various custom language models.
+As in the Octopus v2 paper, the dataset collection process relies on synthetic data to train the functional tokens.
 To better accommodate diverse queries, it may be beneficial to increase the temperature during data generation.
-This adjustment helps capture the variability and potential formatting inconsistencies in user queries, which are common in certain use cases.
+This adjustment helps capture the variability and potential formatting inconsistencies of user queries, which are common in certain use cases.